GewelsJI/PNS-Net/README.md

 ### 1.1. 🔥NEWS🔥 :

+- [2021/12/09] The pretraining & training code is released.
+Please enjoy it.
 - [2021/07/09] 「MICCAI 2021 | 超实时140FPS ！PNS-Net：从视频中分割息肉」 [TechBeat中文解读](https://www.techbeat.net/article-info?id=2471).
 - [2021/06/25]:fire: Our paper have been elected to be honred a [MICCAI Student Travel Award](http://miccai.org/about-miccai/awards/student-travel-awards/).
 - [2021/06/19]:fire: A short introduction of our paper is available on my [YouTube channel (2min)](https://youtu.be/JxhoDcg1l78).